offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

  * eliminate capital expenditures (CapEx) for large infrastructure: AWS provides hardware on-demand, meaning no need for your own data centers.
  * eliminate capacity planning for forecasted usage increases / decreases: AWS resources can be scaled up and down on-demand, meaning no need to worry about resources being over capacity or under-utilized.
- * reduce operating expenses (OpEx) for providing services: AWS provides platform services on-demand, meaning less need for technology staff to maintain said services (e.g. AWS takes care of providing and managing a database for you, meaning less database experts are needed).
+ * reduce operating expenses (OpEx) for providing services: AWS provides platform services on-demand, meaning less need for technology staff to maintain said services (e.g. AWS takes care of providing and managing a database for you, meaning fewer database experts are needed).

 This document covers general concepts for commonly used AWS services.
 The document ...